World Explorer

 13

 SAFETY BRIEFING & LIFE BOAT DRILL By international maritime law, you must participate in an emergency drill within 24 hours of sailing.
 Upon embarkation, you will have a safety briefing to outline appropriate behavior on board, and emergency procedures.
 Afterward, a drill will be conducted to familiarize you with your lifeboat, life vest and emergency evacuation route.
 This mandatory drill will be scheduled as soon as possible by the Expedition Leader.
 You will be provided with full details after you embark.
 CONDUCT ASHORE • For safety reasons, never walk alone while ashore.
-Always explore with another guest, or as part of a group. • If weather conditions deteriorate, the Captain will sound the return-to-ship signal.
-Upon hearing the signal, immediately return to the landing area or follow instructions from staff. • For further information regarding onboard safety, please refer to our safety card. or review the copy in your cabin.
+Always travel with someone else, or as part of a group. • If weather conditions deteriorate the Captain will sound the return to ship signal (continuous short blasts).
+If you hear this, immediately return to the landing area or follow instructions from staff members.

 • Do not litter.
-Take only photos ad leave only footprints.
+Take only photos and leave only footprints.

-• Be on time.
-Punctual boarding and efficient landings mean we’ll have more time to explore.
+• Be punctual, as on time boarding and efficient landings mean we’ll have more time to explore at future landings.

 14